 not everything can be locked down;

-life’s disruption is limited –
+life’s disruption has its limits too –

 even the best dictators can control